vertueux/smov/configuration/calibration/README.md

 # The Configuration package

-> **Note** Changes applied to all servos will also be applied to the other microcontroller when you switch microcontrollers.
+> **Note**: Changes applied to all servos will also be applied to the other microcontroller when you switch microcontrollers.

 The Configuration package lets you control servos via a command-line interface, with various choices available by entering hexadecimal numbers.
 It facilitates calibration of servo motors on the robot.